 If they have, you might want to really consider it before you do something you might regret...

-Tuesday 11th of Feb is Safer Internet Day and one huge problem we have in recent time is hack and publishing of photos online, aka revenge porn.
-Revenge porn is when sexually explicit videos or images of someone are published online without their knowledge or consent and it's been against the law for nearly 2 years now.
+Tuesday 9th of Feb is Safer Internet Day and one huge problem we have in recent time is hack and publishing of photos online, aka revenge porn.
+Revenge porn is when sexually explicit videos or images of someone are published online without their knowledge or consent.
+It's been against the law since 2015 and is currently punishable by up to two years imprisonment.
 In the first year, 206 people were prosecuted for sharing images online, so don't risk your photos falling into the wrong hands!

 If that doesn't convince you, here are 5 reasons why sending risqué photos isn't always the best idea:

 1. You could accidentally send it to the wrong person